JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 Here I've defined two functions; `f` is a function with two very simple methods, and `arrayf` is a function with just one method that supports `Any` argument at all.
-When you call `applyf`, Julia will compile _specialized_ versions on demand for the particular types of `container` that you're using at that moment (even though I didn't use a single type in its definition!).
+When you call `applyf`, Julia will compile _specialized_ versions on demand for the particular types of `container` that you're using at that moment, even though I didn't specify a single type in its definition.

 If you call `applyf([100, 200])`, Julia will compile and use a version of `applyf` specifically created for `Vector{Int}`.
 Since the element type (`Int`) is a part of the `container`'s type, it